santi1s/Big-Data/Data-Movement-POD/Data-Catalog/TSGs/Delete-&-Create-ADC-in-another-subscription.md

 7. Settings option is visible to allow to manage the User / Administrator.
 Azure Data Catalog can be seen from Azure Portal.

+### Option 2 Delete Process:

+Please update the following "Change Management" template below from the customer and share it with the Product Team:

+- From Azure Data Catalog portal home page, type * in the search box.
+- Examine the assets published in the catalog.
+This may include mashup queries published by their Office users through Power Query in excel.
+- Which region is your current catalog located?
+- What is the subscription ID your catalog was created with?
+- Name of your catalog
+- Does your catalog have data?
+>- If your answer is “Yes”, are you okay with losing the data?
+We’ll need consent from one of your catalog admins.
+>- Note:  Azure Data Catalog PG Team will initiate Change Management Request post CRI to get necessary approval.
+- Why do you need to delete the catalog (e.g. created in the wrong region, or with the wrong name)?